forestgrape/coronavirus/index.md

 #### death rates

 * Generally fewer deaths indicating a lower death-rate in humid air countries.
-There is a lower death-rate in Singapore/Kuwait/Qatar/Isreal than in Island/Norway, all countries which have a good health care system and relative good testing rates.
+There is a lower death-rate in Singapore/Kuwait/Qatar/Isreal than in Island/Norway, countries which have a good health care system and relative good testing rates.
     - __Remark__: Norway and Isreal probably get half of the cases tested positive, so the death rate should be divided by 2.
     - __Remark__: Mucus clearance may not be the only reason for lower death rates in humide air, but also that [Dry Form Infection](#abstract) is less likely and therefore Covid-19 starts more in the trachea than in the alveolis.